iamvery/feenix/README.md

 # Let's Build a Phoenix!

 See the complete implementation commit-by-commit at https://gitlab.com/iamvery/feenix/merge_requests/1/commits.
+Here's the rough outline.

+1. Introduce `Endpoint` (illustrate `Plug` manually)
+2. Make `Endpoint` a web server (bonus: `Plug.Logger`)
+3. Handoff to `Router`
+4. Handoff to `Controller`
+5. Make `Controller` plug
+6. Extract static `Endpoint` framework
+7. Extract static `Controller` framework (note: order problem)
+8. Extract static `Router` framework (note: same order problem)
+9. Extract `Router.DSL`
+10. Add query parameters
+11. Make it Phoenix!

+Bonus: 404

+Bonus: Path parameters

 ---

-When you get started with Elixir Phoenix, you'll often hear "it's just a function pipeline!"
+When you get started with Elixir Phoenix, you'll often hear "it's just a pipeline!"
 Okay!
 But when you look at an app, it doesn't really _look_ like it.
 Is it?
 If so, how?
 Let's dive it!

 Here's an example of a basic Phoenix application: